vlado/activerecord-cte/README.md

 ### Hash arguments

-Easiest way to build the `WITH` query is to pass a `Hash` where keys are used as names of the tables and values are used to generate the SQL.
+Easiest way to build the `WITH` query is to pass the `Hash` where keys are used as names of the tables and values are used to generate the SQL.
 You can pass `ActiveRecord::Relation`, `String` or `Arel::Nodes::As` node.

 ```ruby